The Top 5 Chinese Search Engines You Need To Know About

 2. Shenma

 Mobile phones have become part and parcel of our daily lives, and the Chinese market is no stranger to this trend.
-This is where Shenma, as a Chinese search engine, comes in.
+This is where Shenma, a Chinese search engine, comes in.
 With its mobile-first approach as a Chinese search engine, Shenma is backed by the Alibaba group and used by UC Browser as its default search engine.

 The User Interface

-Shenma’s search engine interface is pretty unique.
-For instance, you can browse different categories in Shenma and navigate to the most popular searches within that category.
-Furthermore, these searches will even provide users with relevant search terms with links.
 This presents advertisers with an opportunity to keep recommending their own products to people that search for an item.
 For instance, if you search for gardening tools, Shenma will have a category of related items such as fertilizers and plant feeders.

 Navigating below, you’ll see even more subcategories for related search terms.